 Samantha: I think you just said it pretty well.

 Jacob: Even when I thought you were this whizz satellite geek, I was proud.
 That’s all I want to say.

-If that’s where Jacob and Sam’s story ended, it would be enough.
+If that’s where Samatha Carter and Jacob Carter’s story ended, it would be enough.
 Second chances, when they come, rarely arrive via a Stargate but science fiction, with its license to render the proverbial literal, gives them a second life to match.

-As a respected senior commander in the USAF and a member of the Tok’ra High Council with intimate knowledge of both cultures, Jacob Carter straddles two worlds at the very highest level.
-The relationship which has been renewed now lurches into wish-fulfilment as Sam receives an appropriately emotional pay-off to match the star-spanning stakes:
+As a respected senior commander in the US Air Force and a member of the Tok’ra High Council with intimate knowledge of both cultures, Jacob Carter straddles two worlds at the very highest level.
+The relationship which has been renewed now lurches into wish-fulfillment as Sam receives an appropriately emotional pay-off to match the star-spanning stakes:

 Jacob: And, what were you thinking, anyway?
 Retrofitting a Death Glider?
 You should have known better.
-The technology you’re screwing around with is way over your head!‘Tangent’ – S4, Ep12
+The technology you’re screwing around with is way over your head!Stargate SG-1, ‘Tangent’ – S4, Ep12

 Jacob: Well, it’s the truth.